poloclub/people-map/README.md

 https://poloclub.github.io/people-map/ml/

-We have tested the PeopleMap on Google Chrome, Firefox, Safari.
+We have tested PeopleMap on Google Chrome, Firefox, Safari.
 It should run on all modern web browsers.

 # Development
 For steps on how to set up and deploy PeopleMap, please see PeopleMap's GitBook documentation at: